novapolis/gramine-ratls-python/README.md

 sudo apt install sgx-aesm-service libsgx-aesm-ecdsa-plugin libsgx-aesm-quote-ex-plugin libsgx-dcap-default-qpl
 ```

 - Intel QPL library: This binary library provides functionality for the communication with DCAP verification services.
-One need to change the Intel QPL configuration file at this location `/etc/sgx_default_qcnl.conf`.
+One needs to change the Intel QPL configuration file at this location `/etc/sgx_default_qcnl.conf`.
 Azure gives an example of a configuration file [here](https://learn.microsoft.com/en-us/azure/security/fundamentals/trusted-hardware-identity-management).
-This configuration can be use for testing in Azure:
+This configuration can be used for testing in Azure:

 ```console
 {